Tuna and Macaroni Salad with Dill Pickles

 2 tsp. lemon juice (I used my fresh frozen lemon juice)

 1 tsp. dill pickle juice (or a little more if you like it sour)

 1/4 cup light or regular mayo (I used a mixture of both)

-Bring a medium-sized pot of salted water to a boil and cook the macaroni according to package directions (about 8 minutes for Dreamfields; don’t overcook.)
+Bring a medium-sized pot of salted water to a boil and cook the macaroni according to package directions.
 When pasta is done, drain into a colander placed in the sink and rinse with cold water.
 Let the macaroni drain well.

 While the macaroni drains, drain off the oil from the tuna and save 2 tablespoons of oil.
 Mix it with lemon juice, pickle juice, and Spike Seasoning, then whisk in the mayo to make the dressing.